 A Food-Based Approach to Reducing Fatigue

 Foods high in protein, good fats, and fibre are the best choices.
 It is also beneficial to consume foods rich in iron and other nutrients.
-To improve your life even more, you might want to reduce certain foods or eat at certain times.
+To improve your life even more, you might want to reduce certain foods or eat at specific times.

 By reducing sugar and caffeine, for example, you can improve your health.
 Although they provide energy, it quickly wears off!
 If your energy rushes off too quickly, you may feel more fatigued or sick during treatment.